brodieaustin/poisoned-well-novel/poisoned-well.md

 "He kept some kind of thing by his side that he breathed into from time to time.
 Like a mask."

 This was an important detail that Ethne had left out.
 If the master truly was dying, then his motivation for seeking them out was much more complicated, or so Manan thought.
 Now she was even more frustrated that she was not able to see this master face to face and size him up.
 Maybe his eyes or the way he sat would betray his true intentions to her.
-If they didn't take her to him soon, she would have to find a way to see him for herself.
+If they did not take her to him soon, she would have to find a way to see him for herself.

 For now, it was late and the room had grown dark.
 Only the dull glow from the fire lit up the room.
 Between the fire and Ethne, their small room was warm though.
 Manan felt drowsy in the heat and quickly feel asleep near Ethne, who had curled up on the floor, preferring to draw from of the chill from them to comfort her.